 The house fits 5 comfortably: 2 bedrooms upstairs, one with a queen bed, the other with three twin beds.
 There is also a large couch in the living room, and an air mattress if you have more people.
 Located 60 miles North of New York City, in Fahnestock State Park, literally on the Appalachian Trail, this house will give you and five others all the privacy you need, as well as access to all season sports, beautiful gardens, and complete comfort.

-Completely updated, restored, maintained--and newly renovated kitchen, dining room, and living room--1759 house; wide-plank pine floors, hand-hewn beams throughout.
+Completely updated, restored, maintained--and newly renovated kitchen, dining room, living room, bedrooms, and patio--1759 house; wide-plank pine floors, hand-hewn beams throughout.
 You can cook for yourself in a fully set up kitchen with brand new white Carrera marble counters, eat at the new island, or in the dining room at an expandable oak table or (in the summer) on the little patio in back of the house.
-You can watch TV or movies on the 42" flat-screen TV in the living room, or on the 32" TV with VCR in the master bedroom.
+You can watch TV or movies on the 42" flat-screen TV in the living room, or on the 32" TV with DVD/VCR player in the master bedroom.
 There are wonderful farmers' markets nearby in Cold Spring and also at Fishkill Farms.
 The town of Beacon--with art galleries, restaurants, pizazz, and DIA--is 20 minutes away.
 The village of Cold Spring is also just 20 minutes away, with a Saturday morning farmers' market, and a summer Shakespeare Festival at Boscobel, overlooking the Hudson and West Point.

 There are gardens on all sides of the house, and we'll ask you to water some if it gets hot and dry.
 You should be able to pick fresh salad, and late in the summer, tomatoes.